 That means if you are trying to fill a role for a React developer with at least 10 years of experience you will have a much harder time than if you can convince the client to consider a younger hire.
 The correlated skills section on the right shows the distribution of skills among these developers.
 This gives you a lot more to work with in regards to search terms, and you can get a sense for how important certain technologies are with respect to React.

 These dashboards are fully interactive.
 For example, by mousing over skills you can see a description of what that skill is.
 Imagine having this dashboard open as a cheat-sheet while on the phone with a candidate.
 They tell you they haven't worked directly with React, but have experience with Angular and Node.
-Simply mouseover the skills, and see at a glance what they are and if they are relevant.
+See at a glance what those skills are and if they're relevant.

 To learn more

 This example barely scratches the surface of what this data can provide.
-These visualizations are fully customizable, and the data can be formatted a number of ways including:
+These visualizations are fully customizable, and the data can be formatted a number of ways, including interactive dashboards, web applications, PDF reports and spreadsheets.

 Need another example?
 Here's a snapshot summary of the growth and employee distribution at The Home Depot.